To add content, ask questions.

 - Negative Commands

-Negative commands in English teach how to tell someone not to do something using “do not” or “don’t” plus the base form of the verb.
+Negative commands (also called negative imperatives) tell someone NOT to do something.
+They use “do not” or the short form “don’t” followed by the base form of a verb.

 - Special Topics